 Fractional flow reserve (FFR) is a test that checks the blood pressure inside a partially blocked artery of your heart.
 This minimally invasive procedure uses a special probe to measure the arterial blood pressure on both sides of a partial blockage.
 The results help your doctor decide if the blockage requires treatment.

-Find a cardiologist who practices at Dignity Health - St. Rose Dominican or call 702.616.4900 if you would like to learn more about minimally invasive diagnostic procedures, such as FFR, in Las Vegas and Henderson, NV.
+Find a cardiologist who practices at Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 if you would like to learn more about minimally invasive diagnostic procedures, such as FFR, in Las Vegas and Henderson, NV.
 You can also take our heart health assessment.

 The arteries of the heart (coronary arteries) deliver oxygen-rich blood to your heart muscle.
 If a coronary artery becomes partially blocked, it can decrease oxygen supply to areas of the heart muscle.
 This can result in a heart attack.